 Will my child be safe while at camp?

 All of the URJ Camps are dedicated to providing safe and secure environments for our campers and staff.
-We work in lock-step with Occidental College security which is on patrol 24/7.
+We work in lock-step with campus security which is on patrol 24/7.
 We conduct regular safety and security reviews and evaluations, conduct in-depth training with all camp staff prior to each summer, and work closely with local law enforcement officials to make sure our safety standards and practices are the best they can be.
 The health and welfare of our community will always be our top concern.